dagostix/glowing-waffle/index.md

 ## 0. Blog Updates
 **Next update**: descriptions to the model types will be added.

 **17.04** - I decided to add more functions to section 3: normal, orderded and multinomial logit and probit.
 We use these quite often in my political science courses and I thought it would be quite useful to give a quick summary of the different regression types and their uses.
 Obviously, there are other uses and my explanations/descriptions are not universal.
 So, do beware when choosing the regressions and make sure it's appropriate for the data and the analysis.
 You can easily compare the results by using a regression table function such as `stargazer`or `textreg`.
+Also shared a new link to the book *Geocomputation with R*.
+This book is incredibly useful for making any type of really fancy looking maps.
+Professor showed us this cool article: https://www.autodeskresearch.com/publications/samestats.
+Beware of descriptive statistics kids.
-**–>section 3 update: list of regression types**
+**–>section 3 update: list of regression types, and link on maps**

 **12.04** - So, I'm back today with adding some more useful code and to add a bit more *oompf* and colour to my previous entries (as I miunderstood the essential blog part of this library).
 We didn't have class this week as it was a holiday, so I searched a bit through my past classes until I found some interesting code or functions to add here.
 I thought they were quite useful and would find their place here.
 Also, I used the `grep`function for the first time this week, and it is incredibly powerful.
 It allows to find or match values in a vetor, then combined with `gsub` and regular expressions to replace the values for optimal usage.
 I also wanted to share the function `cat` and how much better it is than `print`.
 As `print`has the tendency to add unnecessary spacing and create strange looking outputs, especially when mixing strings with variables, I found that `cat`would just solve all my problems.
 I'm never using `print` again, all hail to `cat`!
 **–>section 4 update: sharing code from past lectures and seminars on stargazer and maps**